magento/magento2-page-builder/docs/getting-started/install-pagebuilder-examples.md

 ## Extension modules for existing content types

 The [Example directory](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example) also provides the completed extension module described in the [Extend a content type tutorial](../extend-existing-content-type/overview.md).
-More extension modules will be added in the coming weeks.

 ## Example code for how-to topics